intelie/live-agent/README.md

 # 2- Activate the virtualenv

 # 3- Install project requirements
-$ pip install -r requirements.txt
+$ pip install -r requirements.txt -c constraints.txt

 # 4- Execute the application in one of the modes below: